 Also about comments: Because this post is about genitalia I will delete any sexual suggestive comments the moment I see them.
 If you see one I missed please feel free to let me know.

 I was Born with Both a Penis and a Vagina.

-Even though I was born Transgender I didn't know I until I was almost 50 years old that I was born with a vagina.
+Even though I was born a hermaphrodite you could say I was Transgender or Sans-Gender if that helps.
+I didn't know until I was almost 50 years old that I was born with a vagina.
 If you stick with me I will explain the medical side of things as well as how my parents denial of my condition made my life way more difficult than it needed to be.

 So how do you get to fifty before finding out that you were born with a vagina?
 That's a damn good question.
 The day I was born my parents decided that I would be a boy and no one would ever speak of it ever no matter what.
 I don't think my parents were in agreement with each other about what sex I should be because they were divorced a month after I was born.
 I may not be the reason they got divorced but I sure didn't bring them any closer together.

 I was raised by my mother and when ever I asked about by condition she simply said I was born with a hole and they needed to close it up.
 When I asked my father he would not speak of it not even enough to admit that I had surgery the day I was born.

 My mothers vague description of my situation made it easy to ignore the actual facts.
 I have memories of surgeries when I was a child and all I was told was that they were trying to get my urethra to reach the bottom of the head of my penis so I could pee out of one hole and not several like I was doing.

 The reality of the situation was far more horrifying, embarrassing and mind bending then I ever thought possible.
 I was born with Severe hypospadias with micropenis. http://www.ncbi.nlm.nih.gov/pubmed/17364457

 Ambiguous genitalia is a birth defect in which the outer genitals do not have the typical appearance of either a boy or a girl.